shaggy63/rh-trading-bot/README.md

 > `nohup ./bot.py &`

 The overall flow looks like this:
-* Load the configuration
-* Initialize or load a previously saved state
+* Load the configuration and initialize or load a previously saved state
-* Load saved data points or download them from Kraken
+* Load saved data points or download new ones from Kraken
-* If it's time to spring into action, download the current price data from Kraken
+* Every 5 minutes (you can customize this in the settings), download the latest price info from Kraken for each coin
 * Compute [moving averages](https://www.investopedia.com/terms/m/movingaverage.asp) and [RSI](https://www.investopedia.com/terms/r/rsi.asp), making sure that there haven't been any interruptions in the data sequence
-* Append this information to a pickle data file
-* If the conditions to buy or sell are met, submit the corresponding order and check if it went through
+* If the conditions to buy or sell are met, submit the corresponding order
 * Rinse and repeat

+The bot maintains a list of purchased assets (saved as `orders.pickle`) and at each iteration, it determines if the conditions to sell any of them are met.
+It also handles swing and miss orders, by checking if any of the orders placed during the previous iteration are still pending (not filled), and cancels them.

 ## Indicators
 ### Relative Strength Index